geopm/geopm/tutorial/agent/README.md

 at each level.
 Finally, the policies are used to decide how to adjust platform controls at the leaf level.
 The policies for the ExampleAgent are the high and low thresholds for utilization that will trigger messages to be printed to the screen.
+Note that NAN is a valid setting for a policy and indicates that the Agent should use a reasonable default value for that policy.

 descend():